MicrosoftDocs/quantum-docs/articles/qsharp-ways-to-work.md

 ## Azure portal

 The [Azure portal](https://portal.azure.com) is the main interface of the Microsoft Azure cloud computing platform.
 From the portal, you can create an [Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace) to run quantum programs and jobs, send them to [quantum providers](xref:microsoft.quantum.reference.qc-target-list), and store their results in an Azure Quantum storage account.
 You can also manage your subscriptions, activity, credit usage, quotas, and access control.
-To access your workspace, see [Connect to your Azure Quantum workspace](xref:microsoft.quantum.how-to.connect-workspace).

 [!INCLUDE [Azure Quantum credits banner](includes/azure-quantum-credits.md)]